MyroG/Optimizing-VRChat-worlds-Furality-Somna/README.md

 1) Unity 2022
 2) Do not install the VRCSDK, it's a standalone project

-## Credits
+## Credits & License

 The textures were dowloaded from ambientCG and Polyhaven, they are licensed under the CC0 license.
-The included shaders were all written by me, feel free to modify and use them for your projects.
+The included shaders and scripts were all written by me, they are licensed under the MIT license https://opensource.org/license/mit so feel free to use them in your project
+Everything else, including the presentration, are licensed under CC BY-NC-SA 4.0 https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en